 Instead of attacking the core of your partner’s character, use “I statements” to talk about how their behaviour makes you feel.

-Remember that you and your partner are equals.
+Remember that you and your partner are equal.
 Neither is in a position of superiority over the other partner.
 Be respectful and leave tactics like mockery, mimicry, and put-downs out of your arguments.

-If both you and your partner have consistent communication problems, professional counsellors can help you build effective communication patterns into your fights to help you resolve conflict more easily.
+If both you and your partner have consistent communication problems, marriage counseling can help you build effective communication patterns into your fights to help you resolve conflict more easily.

 Affairs have a devastating impact on marital relationships and often indicate other relationship problems.
 However, they’re not innate indicators of the end of a marriage.
 Affair recovery is possible.

-Couples therapy is an integral part of the affair recovery process.
+A couples relationship therapy session is an integral part of the affair recovery process.
 Learning to trust each other again and repair the relationship requires commitment and a concerted effort from both partners.

-Healing from infidelity is a long and difficult process, but when done successfully, the relationship grows into a deeper and stronger connection than before.
+Healing from infidelity is a long and difficult process, but when done successfully through relationship counseling, the relationship grows into a deeper and stronger connection than before.